 ABOUT THE DIRECTOR

-Maya is a writer, director, and producer who crafts visual narratives that empower women and spotlight the unsung stories of heroes breaking barriers worldwide.
+Maya is a writer, director, and producer who crafts visual narratives that empower women and spotlight the unsung heroes worldwide.

-She has a Masters in Multimedia Journalism & Documentary Filmmaking from Columbia University in New York City.
+She has a Masters in Multimedia Journalism & Documentary Filmmaking from Columbia University in New York.

-Maya has shot multimedia content on 4 continents that has been published by NBC Nightly News, The Food Network, Telemundo, The Today Show, The Washington Post, The Huffington Post, Popsugar, Vox, Eater, Racked, Tastemade, Miami Herald, In Cuba Today, Narrative.ly, GreenBiz, Fresh Cup , Coffee Talk , IF C Center, Global City NYC, and Heritage Radio.
+Maya has directed multimedia content on four continents that has been published by NBC News, The Food Network, Telemundo, The Today Show, The Washington Post, The Huffington Post, Popsugar, VOX, EATER, Racked, Tastemade, The Miami Herald, In Cuba Today, Narrative.ly, GreenBiz, Fresh Cup, Coffee Talk, IFC, Global City NYC, and Heritage Radio.

-Maya is also a host , interviewer, and field correspondent who has interviewed world leaders and culture icons at major events including the Global Citizen Festival in Central Park, New York.
+Maya is a host , interviewer, and correspondent who has interviewed world leaders and culture icons at major events including the Global Citizen Festival in Central Park, New York.

-Over the last decade, Maya has worked with multinational brands on sustainability media, which informs her current work directing sponsored content.
-She has directed for clients including Nike Women, Kids Foot Locker, John Frieda, Ketel One, Chevrolet, Dressbarn, Rosetta, Manchester United, and Capital Group.
+Over the last decade, she has also worked with multinational brands on sustainability media, which informs her current work directing sponsored content, which she has made for clients including but not limited to: Nike Women, Kids Foot Locker, John Frieda, Ketel One, Capital One, JCPenney, Chevrolet, Dressbarn, Rosetta, Manchester United, and Capital Group.

-She has built national sustainability conferences, spoken at dozens of events including 'Sustainable Brands' and 'Summit Series,' and consulted with entrepreneurs in the U.S. and Asia on building sustainability-focused media into their businesses.
+She has spoken at dozens of events including 'Sustainable Brands' and 'Summit Series,' and consulted with entrepreneurs in the U.S. and Asia on building sustainability-focused media into their businesses.